USDA Specific Terms:

 Annual Percentage Rate (APR)–The cost of credit on a yearly basis, expressed as a percentage.
 Required to be disclosed by the lender under the federal Truth in Lending Act, Regulation Z. Includes up-front costs paid to obtain the loan, and is, therefore, usually a higher amount than the interest rate stipulated in the mortgage note.
 Does not include title insurance, appraisal, and credit report.

-Application–An initial statement of personal and financial information which is required to approve your loan.
+Application–An initial statement of personal and financial information that is required to approve your loan.

 Assumption of Mortgage–The agreement of a purchaser to become primarily liable for the payments on a mortgage loan.
 Unless otherwise specified by the lender, the seller may remain secondarily liable for payments.